 The school has a Director of Sustainability and a sustainability committee that are tasked by the administration to establish sustainable principles and practices that enhance the positive transformation of the campus community through the following goals:

-- Land Use- Protect and maintain the natural campus environment through restoration, preservation, and education while enhancing the campus as a classroom.
-This includes reducing potable water use while protecting and conserving all water resources within the campus watershed through implementation of efficiency measures, collection technologies, re-processing and re-use.
+Land Use- Protect and maintain the natural campus environment through restoration, preservation, and education while enhancing the campus as a classroom.

 Procurement/Disposal- Through efficient procurement strategies, processes, and systems, organize the acquisition and responsible use of resources in a manner that supports a “triple bottom line” of economy, society, and environment.
 Reduce and ultimately eliminate waste streams on campus with the ultimate goal of a net zero waste campus through implementation of “cradle to cradle” processes and practices.